nobu-sh/geomaf/README.md

 A handful of geometry and other math related tools I use in vanilla js game engine stuff.

+### ⚠️ Package is still in early stages.
+Nothing has been exhaustively tested, some things not tested at all.
+Still a WIP!

 ## Installation

 ```